nolauren/2018introdh/assignment1_textanalysis.md

 ## Corpus / Data

 ### Jstor
-[JStor Data for Research](http://about.jstor.org/service/data-for-research) provides machine-readable data from JStor, a digital library of academic journals, books, and primary sources.
+[JStor Data for Research (DFR)](http://about.jstor.org/service/data-for-research) provides machine-readable data from JStor, a digital library of academic journals, books, and primary sources.

 ### Downloading Data

 It takes several days for Jstor to send the data.
 Make sure to make this request immediately.
-Visit [here](http://dfr.jstor.org).
-Set up an account and select your journal.
+The main page for Jstor DFR is [here](http://dfr.jstor.org).
+Set up an account [here](https://www.jstor.org/register?redirectUri=/dfr/results) and select your data [here](https://www.jstor.org/dfr/results).
 One you have selected a journal, make sure there are at least 500 records to use; otherwise, we can't use topic modeling as there aren't enough records.
 There are two more categories to consider:

 - Article Type: Pick the kind of articles you'd like to analyze.
 For example, one might only be interested in research articles or just book reviews.
 You can also do them all!

 - Year of Publication: You might consider just looking at a journal during a specific period.
-For example, did American Quarterly (the journal of  the field of American Studies) look at specific topics during the 1960s in the middle of the U.S. social movements?
+For example, did *American Quarterly* (the journal of  the field of American Studies) look at specific topics during the 1960s in the middle of the U.S. social movements?

-Select Data Type: "Citations Only" and "Word Counts" and Output Format: "CSV".
+Select All of the Data Types.

-If the data has more than 1000 records, there are two options.
+If the data has more than 25,000 documents, there are two options.
 You can make several requests to capture all the data or you need to select a subset.
 If you do not, you will get a random generated subset from JStor.
-Do not use a random subset.
+Do *not* use a random subset.

 ----------
 ##